spring-cloud-services-samples/animal-rescue/README.md

 ### Configure Log Analytics for Azure Spring Cloud

 Create a Log Analytics Workspace to be used for your Azure Spring Cloud service.
+(Skip this if you are using existing worksapce)

 ```shell
     az monitor log-analytics workspace create \